Call to Schedule Free Consultation at Over 45 Centers Worldwide!

 How does PRP work?

-When the concentrated platelet solution is injected into a damaged area, it stimulates the joint or bone causing mild PRP-2inflammation that triggers healing.
+When the concentrated platelet solution is injected into a damaged area, it stimulates the joint or bone causing mild inflammation that triggers healing.
 As a result, new collagen forms, and as this collagen matures, it shrinks, tightens, and strengthens the body structures in the damaged area.
 The concentrated platelets also contain growth factors and bioactive proteins that initiate and accelerate tissue repair.
 These substances increase production of stem cells to stimulate connective tissue healing, bone repair and regeneration, and wound healing.

 How does PRP compare to cortisone shots?